 - Choose a soft color in a light brown tone (never white), and paint every room the same color.

 - The painting will go faster if you paint the ceilings the same color, but ceilings really pop if they are a lighter color than the color of the walls.
 Lighter colors also make the ceilings appear higher.
 If you go that route, choose 2 shades lighter or white.

-- For a 10 x 10 room, you will need 2 one-gallon cans of eggshell paint.
-Each one-gallon can of paint should cost no more than $25.
+- For a 10-foot x 10-foot room, you will need two, one-gallon cans of eggshell finish paint.
 For the amount of money a professional painter will charge you to paint one room, you can probably paint the entire house yourself.

 Freshening Bathrooms on a Budget

-If you have wallpaper in the bathroom, it's most likely peeling and should be removed.
+If you have wallpaper in the bathroom, there's a good chance that it's peeling (or will peel) and it should be removed.
 You can rent a steamer to remove the wallpaper or strip it yourself.

 - Consider replacing the toilet and vanity, especially if they are stained or particularly outdated.
-A new toilet and vanity will cost less than $500, and it's easy to replace a toilet.
+Many home improvement stores have vanities which include the countertop, sink, and faucet.
+It will lower the cost and is typically easy to replace.